Ilagan: American colonial era

 Present-day Ilagan is an area that was detached from the old province of Nueva Vizcaya.
 The first municipal president of the town, Rafael Maramag, added luster to the history of his hometown by becoming the first governor of the province of Isabela after its reorganization by the Americans in 1901.

 On August 4, 1901, the American occupation under the United States-Philippine Commission enacted the Provincial Government Act 210 that re-established Isabela and other provinces in the Philippines.
 Rafael Maramag, a former municipal president (mayor) of Ilagan was appointed as the first governor.
 The act then re-established Ilagan as the provincial capital.

 On November 13, 1925, Gaffud approved a resolution filed by all Municipal Presidents of the Isabela (the counterpart of the present-day Mayor's League) following a four-day convention.
-The resolution called for the erection of a monument in honor of the country's National Hero José Rizal in Ilagan public plaza located in barangay Bagumbayan.
+The resolution called for the erection of a monument in honor of the country's National Hero José Rizal in the public plaza.